 But goals are what gets everyone talking, and Salah has now scored more times this season than Thierry Henry, Alan Shearer, Andriy Shevchenko, Didier Drogba, Filippo Inzaghi, Robbie Fowler and many more top strikers have ever managed in a campaign.
 It is all the more remarkable because Salah is not even a striker.
 He plays on the wing, with Firmino leading the line, but his pace as he cuts in is deadly.
 Firmino also deserves a huge amount of credit for Salah’s rise, due to his unselfish play, his ability to create space for the Egyptian by dovetailing with him and his general creativity.

 Mane is also among the goals again, and Liverpool have an attacking triumvirate to strike fear into the hearts of any defenders.
 Greater challenges lie ahead in the final as they must take on Real Madrid or Bayern Munich, but Liverpool need not be daunted by facing anyone.
 Man City spent much of the season as Champions League favourites, but the Reds beat them home and away, with Salah at the heart of both victories.
 The defence remains a concern, and for that reason Liverpool will be underdogs in the final, providing they complete the job against Roma next week.
-It is not a foregone conclusion, as Roma overturned a three-goal deficit by beating Barcelona 3-0 at the Stadio Olimpico in the previous round, but it is hard to see Liverpool faltering here and they are well ahead in the Sporting Index markets.
+It is not a foregone conclusion, as Roma overturned a three-goal deficit by beating Barcelona 3-0 at the Stadio Olimpico in the previous round, but it is hard to see Liverpool faltering here.
 They are electric going forwards at present, and they should get on the score sheet in Rome, leaving their opponents with an all but impossible task.

 Yet their defensive lapses could prove more costly against stronger opposition, and you have to expect the Reds to concede at least once in the final.
 For that reason, Liverpool need Salah to maintain his exceptional form if they are to lift the trophy and return to the summit of world football once more.
 Salah has displayed great mental fortitude to accompany his physical and technical gifts in recent months, so there should be no worries of a dip in form from this mercurial Egyptian now.